 tell they believe themselves, which are the most insidious lies of all,

-meaning that they were not trying to deceive the Galatians; rather, they were
+meaning that they were not trying to deceive the Galatians; rather, they

-them, we will not believe the truth.
+beliefs.
 Jesus said, “I am the way, and the

 truth, and the life; no one comes to the Father but through Me” (Jn 14-6).